Sudhir Chaudhary

-Sudhir Chaudhary is an Indian journalist, and media personality.
-He is currently working at Hindi news channel, Aaj Tak as Consulting Editor and hosting it's flagship prime-time show Black & White (B & W).
-He was formerly the editor-in-chief and CEO of Zee News, WION, Zee Business, Zee 24 Taas and hosted the prime-time show Daily News & Analysis (DNA) on Zee News.
+Sudhir Chaudhary is an Indian journalist working as Editor-in-chief of DD News, the Indian state-owned Hindi news channel and hosts the show Decode since May 2025.
+He was formerly consulting editor at the Aaj Tak and hosted the show Black & White (B & W) from 2022 until 2025.

+He has also worked as editor-in-chief and CEO of Zee News, WION, Zee Business, and Zee 24 Taas and hosted the prime-time show Daily News & Analysis (DNA) on Zee News.
+Chaudhary left Aaj Tak on 4 April 2025 and joined DD News in the same month where he host a prime-time show named Decode which started on 15 May 2025.

 Career

 Chaudhary has been working in the television news industry since the 1990s.
-He started his career in Zee news, then worked with Live India and Mi Marathi before joining Zee news again.
-He was in live television reporting and then 24 hours news television.
-Chaudhary was told to have been in the squad which has covered the Vajpayee–Musharraf Indo-Pak meeting at Islamabad, after the 2001 Indian Parliament attack.
+He started his career at Zee News, then worked with Live India and Mi Marathi before joining Zee News again.
+He was in live television reporting and then 24-hour news television.
+Chaudhary was told to have been in the squad which covered the Vajpayee–Musharraf Indo-Pak meeting at Islamabad after the 2001 Indian Parliament attack.

 In 2003, he left Zee News.
-He was instrumental in the launch of Sahara Samay, the Hindi-language news channel of the Sahara group.
+He was instrumental in the launch of Sahara Samay, the Sahara group's Hindi-language news channel.
 He also joined India TV for a brief time.
-In 2012, he rejoined Zee News, where he hosts the news show Daily News & Analysis (DNA).
+In 2012, he rejoined Zee News, hosting a Daily News & Analysis (DNA) news show.